CommandAPI/CommandAPI/docssrc/src/argument_entities.md

 > **Developer's Note:**
 >
-> The `PlayerArgument` internally uses the `GameProfile` class from Mojang's authlib, which means that this argument has a significant performance overhead compared to using `EntitySelectorArgument.OnePlayer`, especially since the API call is made synchronously.
+> The `PlayerArgument` internally uses the `GameProfile` class from Mojang's authlib, which means that this argument has a slight performance overhead compared to using `EntitySelectorArgument.OnePlayer`

 <div class="example">